 Connections: students will make connections across content areas using world language skills.

 DCPS world language instruction is aligned with the OSSE standards[PDF] and national ACTFL (American Council on The Teaching of Foreign Language) World Readiness Standards, which seek to link culture and communication through language learning.
 Students’ language proficiency is measured in grade 8, and in Level 2 courses using the national STAMP (Standards-Based Measure of Proficiency) and ALIRA (ACTFL Latin Interpretive Reading Assessment) exams.
-Schools offer at least one of seven world languages, including American Sign Language, Arabic, French, Italian, Latin, Mandarin Chinese, and Spanish.
+Schools offer at least one of eight world languages, including American Sign Language, Arabic, French, Italian, Japanese, Latin, Mandarin Chinese, and Spanish.
 For a list of languages by school, please contact the World Languages Team.

 Students’ world language experience aims to prepare them to become global citizens who effectively communicate and collaborate with diverse audiences.
 In each grade and across the district, students will have the opportunity to read, write, speak and listen in new languages.